QDFlow: A Python package for physics simulations of quantum dot devices: Physics simulation

 The plunger and barrier gates define an electrostatic potential $V(x)$, where $x$ is the distance along the nanowire.
 Note that because we are using a 1D model, we are only concerned with the potential along the $x$-axis.
 The potential at a distance $r$ from the center of a single cylindrical gate (in the absence of other gates) can be expressed as the potential of a screened line charge:

 where $V_h$ is the potential at a reference distance $r=h$ (chosen as the separation between the gate and the nanowire), $\lambda$ is the screening length, and $\mathcal{K}_0(z)$ is the modified Bessel function of the second kind.
-Specifically, we note that $V_h$ is not the voltage of the gate itself; rather, it is the voltage that the nanowire feels due to the gate (in the absence of other gates).
-This is essentially the voltage of the gate multiplied by the lever arm of the gate.
+Specifically, we note that $V_h$ is not the gate voltage itself; rather, it is the voltage the nanowire experiences due to the gate (in the absence of other gates).
+This is essentially the gate voltage multiplied by the gate lever arm.

 Because the presence of nearby gates induces additional charges on each of the gates, and consequently changes Eq.~\eqref{eqn:potential}, we cannot obtain $V(x)$ by simply summing $V_\text{gate}(r)$ over all gates.
 Determining the exact potential in the presence of multiple gates is a challenging electrostatics problem, even in the purely classical setting.
 It requires solving the screened Laplace equation with boundary conditions determined by the voltages on each of the gates.
 While such a calculation can be performed numerically, it must be repeated whenever any gate voltage is changed.